UKDRI/ScoreREMGUI/Readme.md

 - *The app allows manual scoring in the absense of the python installation*

 The application can be installed using the .mlappinstall file in src.

 We have provided the supporting documentation to help with the installation.
 To install Python 3.11.6 and the required packages, read the instructions in [installation support](https://github.com/KiranKGR/ScoreREMGUI/blob/b506ea61ac68232449824155ee6347addf1230a7/installation_support/Installation_support.md).

+The application requires 24 inch screen or over to display correctly.

 Please refer to the documentation and citation below for more details.